ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 2. Click on the URL for Plesk in the email.
 3. Log in using the username and password provided in the email.
 4. Once logged in, Plesk will ask you to provide:
     a) Your contact information
     b) A new password for the "admin" user which you will use for login on the Plesk panel
     c) Licence information*
     d) Read and accept their end-user licence agreement

 No further steps are necessary to complete the first configuration of this application.

 > [!faq]
 >
 > Where is my licence for Plesk?
->> You can purchase a license from OVHcloud for your VPS via the [OVHcloud Control Panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).
+>> You can purchase a licence from OVHcloud for your VPS via the [OVHcloud Control Panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).

 #### Virtualmin

 This section will explain the first steps specifically for the Virtualmin pre-installed image.

 1. Open the email from OVcloud which contains your application login details.
-2. Click on the URL for Plesk in the email.
+2. Click on the URL for Virtualmin in the email.
 3. Log in using the username and password provided in the email.
 4. Once logged in, Virtualmin will have several optimisation questions for you to answer.
 It will help Virtualmin configure itself to meet your specification.